isrlgb/QueueMetrics_Translations/README.md

 ### Do I need to do it even if I only have a couple of changes, or want to correct a typo?

 If you need to change just a few labels here and there, just open a GitHub issue and explain the changes you want done.

+## Licenses

+All contributions are subject to the MIT license.